Tejaswini Khedkar

 Due to faster sales cycles and automated workflows, the sales team could focus marketing decisions.

-Manage quick actions for multiple orders together
+User Need: Manage quick actions for bulk orders and products

-Manage quick actions for multiple orders together
+User Need: Manage quick actions for bulk orders and products

 From this